 Parents of newly-identified children who’re profoundly deaf, have a lot going on.
 Not least, they must make hearing and communication choices on behalf of the children, and decide how the family is going to communicate in general.
 Recently, the US state of Florida passed legislation for parents to be told of all the possible communication options

-Teaching methods for deaf children and young adults worldwide have altered in recent years, with new hearing technologies and speech-to-text tools, according to a report from Project Forum, at the (US) National Association of State Directors of Special Education.
+Teaching for deaf children and young adults worldwide has altered in recent years, with digital hearing technologies and speech-to-text tools, according to a report from Project Forum, at the (US) National Association of State Directors of Special Education.
 The Digital-Hearing Age Infants are being given access to digital hearing at an ever earlier age.
-Advances in
+Advances in newborn

 On March 4th, 2010, a new joint policy document was launched by the Catholic Institute of Deaf People, Trinity College Dublin, the Irish Deaf Society and DeafHear.
 This document is historic in being the first agreed approach to education and supports from deaf-led and other organisations providing services to the signing deaf community in Ireland.